 Responsibilities & Activities

 The NIDDK Hematology portfolio is focused on basic research to improve the treatment, diagnosis and prevention of non-malignant hematopoietic diseases.
-My portfolio is comprised of investigator-initiated projects which aim to define the molecular regulators of heme biosynthesis and systemic, cellular and mitochondrial iron-homeostasis as it applies to erythropoiesis and iron overload; the biology of terminal maturation of erythrocytes and leukocytes; and the pathogenesis of bone marrow failure and myelodysplastic syndrome.
-For projects involving maintenance of hematopoietic stem cell quiescence; transcriptional control of hematopoietic cell fate; or globin transcriptional control, please contact my colleague, Dr. Terry Bishop.
+My portfolio is comprised of investigator-initiated projects which aim to define the molecular regulators of heme biosynthesis and systemic, cellular and mitochondrial iron-homeostasis as it applies to erythropoiesis and iron overload; normal and disordered globin regulation; and the differentiation of committed myeloid cells (including erythrocytes and leukocytes).
+For projects involving maintenance of hematopoietic stem cell quiescence, transcriptional control of hematopoietic cell fate, or bone marrow failure, please contact my colleague, Dr. Shilpa Hattangadi.
 I am also the Division of Kidney, Urologic and Hematologic Diseases (KUH) contact for the Porphyria Consortium of the Rare Diseases Clinical Research Network (RDCRN).

 Assistant Professor of Geriatric Medicine and Gerontology; Adjunct Assistant Professor of Hematology, Johns Hopkins University School of Medicine, 2007-2014

 Instructor of Pediatrics, Children's Hospital Boston, 2004-2007

 Doctoral Training, Oregon Health Sciences University, 1996-2000

 Ph.D., Oregon Health Sciences University, 2000